formsure/docs/webhook.md

 ## Failure behaviour

 We will retry a Webhook maximum of 3 times, if the request end up a non `2xx` response from your server.

+We also have a timeout of `3000ms` if your web server failed to reply.

+&nbsp;